IsraelOrtuno/permalink/readme.md

 **IMPORTANT:** Use either `Http\Kernel.php` or `bootstrap/app.php`. **Do not** use both as it may cause unexpected behaviour.

+### Create a Permalink

-That's pretty much it for setting up the dynamic routing system, feel free to test it out:
+That's pretty much it for setting up the dynamic routing system.
+Let's create a Permalink record and test it out!

 ```php
 Permalink::create([